gastonbordet/js-algorithms-and-data-structures/README.md

 # js-algorithms-and-data-structures
-This is a repository where I'm going to upload everything I learned about algorithms and data structure in js
+This is a repository where I'll upload everything I learn about algorithms, patterns and data structure in js